Authorization

 model (the word before Policy

-If you already have a policy, here is the Restify default scaffolded one, so you can take methods on your own:
+If you already have a policy, here is the Restify default scaffolded one so you can apply these methods on your own:

 namespace App\Policies;